By Dr Umberto Russo MBBS, FRACGP

 Almost half of migraines tend to occur in the hours before dawn, when GP Practices are closed.
 If you need assistance for yourself or a loved one, you can call 13SICK for a bulk billed home doctor visit.
 Our Doctors will be able to diagnose and supply you with a starter pack of the appropriate acute medication if required.

 Dr Umberto Russo MBBS (Adelaide) FRACGP is Chief Medical Officer at 13SICK, National Home Doctor Service.
-He has more than 25 years' experience both as both a General Practitioner and a visiting home doctor, with a special interest in urgent medical care.
+He has more than 25 years' experience as both a General Practitioner and a visiting home doctor, with a special interest in urgent medical care.